 Round River began in 1991 as a collection of conservation scientists, artists, and so-called radical activists who came together out of a shared love for big wilderness.
-Over the years, we learned the importance of collaborating with local people who have maintained strong, enduring land ethics.
+Over the years, we have learned the importance of collaborating with local people who have maintained strong, enduring land ethics.
 We also came to understand that we too had to make long-term commitments to the land and people in the places where we work.

 From the outset, we recognized the importance of sharing our work with young adults, as well as the value of the landscape as the most visceral of educators.
 Students are central to our efforts, and participate in our conservation projects gaining first-hand experience with the scientific, social and political aspects of this work.